Bwinomer

 Build Overview and Focus

 I've long been known for flying my Tarantula and Web Cannon (at least in my fleet).
 The Web Cannon is one of my favorite consoles, and getting a "good one" off is very satisfying and ships are held and shredded.
 With the recent release of the T6 Iktomi (oh, 2019... that was a while ago then), I had a new platform to fire the Web Cannon at even higher effectiveness.
 While nowhere near as tanky as the Tarantula, it has a huge damage output due to the exotic nature of the Web Cannon.
 This ship is focused on Exotics through use of Universal Consoles (Clickies!).
-This was long before traits such as Universal Designs came on the scene, but Unconventional Systems and the Borg Cutting Beam are key to this build's damage output.
-It a lot of higher-end content, the Web Cannon is simply too slow anymore, but when the opportunity arises on maps like Hive Elite or Counterpoint Elite, firing the Web Cannon is too good to pass up.Â
+This was long before traits such as Universal Designs came on the scene, but Unconventional Systems is key to this build's damage output.
+In a lot of higher-end content, the Web Cannon is simply too slow anymore, but when the opportunity arises on maps like Hive Elite or Counterpoint Elite, firing the Web Cannon is too good to pass up.

 Namesake

-This ship is named after a magic wielder I came up with in a story I wrote a long time ago.Â
+This ship is named after a magic wielder I came up with in a story I wrote a long time ago.

 Meta Analysis